Skip to content

 System.out.println(stats.missRate());

-// Per URI statistics aren't recorder by default
+// Per URI statistics aren't recoded by default

 var cache = HttpCache.newBuilder()